History and Founder Biography:

 In the near future, as this information becomes public, class action legal suits will result, following in the footsteps of the asbestos epidemic.
 Fiberglass is next on the endangered species list after asbestos, and has been labeled the ‘new asbestos’.

-The article, entitled “Owens Corning Fiberglass, The Asbestos of the 21st Century" explains the problem in detail.
+The article, entitled “Owens Corning Fiberglass, The Asbestos of the 21st Century" problem in detail.
 Acoustical consultants specifying fiberglass is outrageous and dangerous.
 Many so-called ‘acoustical experts’ are simply glorified salesmen for fiberglass companies.

 In 1992, Mr. Hawkeye sent information regarding fiberglass toxicity to every acoustical consultant in the country so they would be properly informed.
 Not one response was received back.
 After so-called acoustical experts specify these very harmful products, they are paid for their consult but don’t take responsibility for the quality of the manufacture or installation of the fabric-wrapped fiberglass, so-called acoustical panels, nor the sound quality of the finished room.
 If the project fails acoustically, it becomes the contractor's fault and responsibility.